The Choice to Medicate for ADHD: A Clinician’s Guide to Navigating Parental Concerns

 ADHD Medication Concern: Will My Child Will Become Dependent?

-Finding ADHD medication useful and helpful is not the same thing as developing an addict-like dependency on it.
+Finding ADHD medication useful and helpful is not the same thing as developing a dependency on it.
 Clinicians should remind parents of this difference.

 If a child finds medication useful, they’re dependent on it in the same way that a person with a broken leg depends on crutches or a wheelchair ramp.
 A medication is useful if it helps a child execute what they need to do — not if they achieve a high off of it.

-It’s also important to tell parents who are concerned about addiction that medication does something very different to an ADHD brain than it does to a non-ADHD brain.
+It’s also important to tell parents who are concerned about negative dependency that medication does something very different to an ADHD brain than it does to a non-ADHD brain.

 ADHD Medication Concern: Aren’t Natural Treatments Better?